quasar-finance/quasar/x/qtransfer/README.md

-# IBC-hooks
+# QTransfer

 ## Wasm Hooks

 The wasm hook is an IBC middleware which is used to allow ICS-20 token transfers to initiate contract calls.
 This allows cross-chain contract calls, that involve token movement.
 This is useful for a variety of usecases.
 One of primary importance is cross-chain swaps, which is an extremely powerful primitive.